-Our urologists use a needle to insert the spacer between the prostate and the rectum using an ultrasound guided transperineal approach.
-The spacer stays in position during the radiotherapy treatment cycle then naturally biodegrades to be absorbed by the body over time.
+Our urologists use a needle to insert the spacer between the prostate and the rectum using an ultrasound-guided transperineal approach.
+The spacer stays in position during the radiotherapy treatment cycle then naturally biodegrades to be absorbed and eliminated naturally by the body over time.

 The procedure is routinely performed under local anaesthetic at a number of our outpatient centres as a safe and convenient alternative to having the insertion under general anaesthetic within a hospital environment.

-We accept referrals for patients receiving prostate radiotherapy treatment within the GenesisCare network, or from patients just wishing to self-fund the spacer insertion.
+We accept referrals for patients receiving prostate radiotherapy treatment within the GenesisCare network.

-Insertions are still available as a day case procedure, performed by urologists within the GenesisCare network at a number of our national partner hospitals, located throughout the UK.
+Insertions are also available as a day case procedure, performed under general anaesthetic by urologists within the GenesisCare network at a number of our national partner hospitals, located through the UK

 - National Institute for Health and Care Excellence (2017) Biodegradable spacer insertion to reduce rectal toxicity during radiotherapy for prostate cancer (Interventional procedures guidance [IPG590]).
 Available at: https://www.nice.org.uk/guidance/ipg590 [Accessed 14 October 2020]